Sub-Architecture Ensemble Pruning in Neural Architecture Search: Experimental Study

 \subsection{Experimental Settings}

 In the same experiment, all methods would use the same kind of sub-architectures in consideration of fairness during the comparisons to verify whether their objectives work well.
-The optional sub-architectures that we use include multilayer perceptrons (MLP) and convolutional neural networks (CNN).
-More options include depthwise separable convolution networks and the like.
-As for the hyper-parameters in the experiments, the learning rate is set to be 0.025, and cosine decay is applied to the learning rate using a momentum optimizer in the training process.
-The number of training steps is 5,000, and that of the batch size is 128.
+The optional sub-architectures that we use include multilayer perceptrons (MLPs) and convolutional neural networks (CNNs).
+Note that those CNNs are only composed of convolution layers with 16 channels, without pooling layers.
+As for the hyper-parameters in the experiments, the learning rate is set to be $0.003$, and cosine decay is applied to the learning rate using a momentum optimizer in the training process.
+The number of training steps is $5,000$, and that of the batch size is $64$.

 We use three datasets mentioned before for image classification.
 In the multi-class classification scenario, we use all of the categories in the corresponding dataset; in the binary classification scenario, we reduce these datasets by considering several pairs of classes.
-For example, we consider one pair of classes in CIFAR-10 (\ie{} deep-truck), five pairs of classes in Fashion-MNIST (\ie{} top-pullover, top-coat, top-shirt, trouser-dress, and sandal-ankle boot), and two pairs of digits in MNIST (\ie{} 6-9, and 5-8).
+For example, we consider five pairs of classes in CIFAR-10 (\ie{} deer-truck, deer-horse, automobile-truck, cat-dog, and dog-horse), five pairs of classes in Fashion-MNIST (\ie{} top-pullover, top-coat, top-shirt, trouser-dress, and sandal-ankle boot), and two pairs of digits in MNIST (\ie{} digits $6$-$9$, and $5$-$8$).